Start

 | Best fit | Clients who want a coded site with safe content control. | Clients who want broad no-code layout control. |

-The Devport intention
+The SiteFerry intention

-Devport is not trying to make every client a designer or developer.
+SiteFerry is not trying to make every client a designer or developer.
 It is trying to remove friction from normal updates while keeping the website stable.

 That middle path is useful for businesses that want the quality and control of a coded website without needing a developer for every headline, photo, or call-to-action edit.